 The first church burned to the ground in the early morning hours of January 25, 1932.
 The first fire alarm came in at 4:30 a.m. and within minutes the fire department was on the scene.
 Due to wind shifting, the rectory caught fire as well and was nearly destroyed.
 Everything in the church burned to the ground but church records were saved.
 Some bystanders helped save some of the furniture in the rectory and removed it to the former school / convent for safety.

 The photo below shows the rectory after the January 1932 fire.
-The only remnants of the 1887 church were foundation bricks – visible in the foreground in this photo to the right of the rectory.
+The only remnants of the 1887 church were foundation bricks – visible in the right foreground in this photo.

-The photograph above was also taken by the Sanford Fire Department after the fire that destroyed the church and the rectory on January 25, 1932.
+The above photograph of the parish hall was also taken by the Sanford Fire Department after the fire that destroyed the church and the rectory on January 25, 1932.
 It shows what was, at that time, called the Parish Hall or the Social Hall.
-Completed in May 1912, the structure originally housed the Sisters of Mercy Convent and their St. Anne’s School, as reported in the May 10, 1912, Tampa Tribune:
+Completed in May 1912, the structure originally housed the Sisters of Mercy Convent and St. Anne’s School, as reported in the May 10, 1912, Tampa Tribune:

 “The convent and home for the Sisters of Mercy that has been built on the property of the Catholic Church, in the enclosure with the church, is so near completion that the sisters, who are conducting the school, have moved in, and the children are receiving instruction in the new building, which, from the exterior, seems to be ample for use as a school and also a home.”

 Despite the fact that Sanford’s citizens keenly felt the ill effects of the Great Depression, the parishioners of All Souls rebuilt the church in five years.
 The new church was dedicated on July 4, 1937 – the 50th anniversary of the laying of the cornerstone for the first church.